eXept Software AG Logo

 o swapBytes

-swap bytes pair-wise in a positive integer
+swap bytes pair-wise (i.e. of int16s) in a positive integer

 i.e. a.b.c.d -> b.a.d.c.